eurosky-social/eurosky-social/adr/004-infrastructure-as-code-with-terraform.md

 ## Decision

-Use Terraform as our Infrastructure as Code tool for all infrastructure management.
+Use Terraform IaC for a push based approach to infrastructure management for now.
+Consider switching to GitOps for the future.

 ## Rationale